ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

 4. 🔥 What is the difference between `var`, `let`, and `const`? var :
-        - var is global scoped
+        - var is function scoped
         - variable declaration with var can be redeclared and reassigned
         - it is hoisted but initialized with undefined
+        - if we use var before declaration it gives undefined

     let :
-        - let is function scoped
+        - let is blocked scoped
         - variable declaration with let can be reassigned but can't be redeclared
-        - it is hoisted but not initialized ( in temporal dead zone) const :
+        - it is hoisted but not initialized ( in temporal dead zone)
+        - if we use let variable  before declaration that time it will throw reference error (ReferenceError: Cannot access 'a' before initialization) const :
         - const is blocked scoped
         - variable declaration with const can't be redeclared and reassigned.
         - must be initialized at the time of declaration
+        - if we use const variable  before declaration that time it will throw reference error (ReferenceError: Cannot access 'a' before initialization)

 5. 🔥 What is the event loop in JavaScript?
     - Event loop is a mechanism that handles aynchronous operation like setTimeout , promises etc.